What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 Retail inflation pertains to the surge in the average cost of goods and services commonly bought by individuals for their daily needs.

-Tthe average inflation rate in India for the last 10 years is 6.01%
+The average inflation rate in India for the last 10 years is 6.01%.

-Inflation risk, also known as purchasing power risk, arises when it erodes the actual value of investment cash flows.
+Inflation or purchasing power risk arises when it erodes the actual value of investment cash flows.

 Inflation can be advantageous for those grappling with significant debts, offering relief in repayment.
-Conversely, individuals with fixed incomes and cash reserves may experience negative impacts due to this.
+Conversely, individuals with fixed incomes and cash reserves may experience negative impacts.

 All About Investment Concepts on smallcase –